 Often, someone will suggest that a vehicle’s published tow rating should be 80% or 75% of the published towing capacity to provide a safe towing capacity margin.
-Apparently, some are teaching these rules at various RV safety seminars too.
+Some are teaching these rules at various RV safety seminars too.

 Are these kinds of rules enough?
 Are they too much?
 Will these simple formulas keep someone within the manufacturer’s weight safety ratings?